kolplattformen/skolplattformen/README.md

 ## Architecture

-The project consists of two main parts: the app and the embedded API.
+The project consists of several parts inside [an NX](https://nx.dev/) monorepo.

 ### App